How Long Should You Wait for an Interview When the Hiring Manager is Late?

 What’s the Proper Etiquette?

-The vent led to a lively discussion about interview etiquette in the popular Antiwork Reddit community.
+The vent led to a lively discussion about interview etiquette in the popular Antiwork Reddit community, including viewpoints on how long you should wait for an interview and whether extenuating circumstances play a role.

 A fifteen-minute delay pushes it; anything over twenty minutes is a red flag.